44th Bombardment Squadron: Strategic Air Command

-Reactivated in 1953 under Strategic Air Command, receiving then second-line B-29s for training and organization.
-Replaced the propeller-driven B-29s with new B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
-In the late 1950s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
-Began sending aircraft to other B-47 wings as replacements in early 1964, being one of the last SAC squadrons equipped with the Stratojet.
-Inactivated in September when the last aircraft was retired.
+Reactivated in 1953 under the Strategic Air Command (SAC), the unit initially received second-line B-29s for training and organizational purposes.
+In 1954, it replaced these propeller-driven B-29s with Boeing B-47E Stratojet medium bombers, which featured swept wings and were capable of high subsonic speeds, primarily designed to penetrate Soviet airspace.
+By the late 1950s, the B-47 was nearing obsolescence and began to be phased out of SAC's strategic fleet.
+Starting in early 1964, the unit transferred its aircraft to other B-47 wings as replacements, becoming one of the last SAC squadrons to operate the Stratojet.
+It was inactivated in September upon the retirement of its final aircraft.